-Engaeus burrows were observed in early 2014, and again in 2015 (Figure 1), in all of the areas of created habitat which confirms the view that the areas are now suitable habitat for the species as no Engaeus were present in these areas prior to the habitat creation works (mostly drainage works to create wet areas) in mid-2012.
+Engaeus burrows were observed in early 2014 in all of the areas of created habitat which confirms the suitability of habitat for the species as no Engaeus were present in these areas prior to the habitat creation works (mostly drainage works to create wet areas) in mid-2012.
+Engaeus burrows were again observed I these areas, and others, in June 2017.

-The following images show various stages of rehabilitation since the on-ground works were completed.
+The following images show various stages (2011 to 2016) of rehabilitation since the on-ground works were completed.
 There has been considerable improvement in the quality and quantity of habitat available for Engaeus and for other native fauna, such as bandicoots.
-In effect what was pasture in the habitat creation/improvement areas has become, in most parts, damp to wet Engaeus habitat areas dominated by native plant species.
-These areas should continue to improve over time with little intervention or remedial works.
+In effect, what was pasture in the habitat creation/improvement areas has become, in most parts, damp to wet habitat for Engaeus which is dominated by native plant species - sedges, sagg and trees/shrubs.
+These areas should continue to improve over time with little intervention and no remedial works.